How a DigitalOcean Firewall Rule Silently Dropped 23% of Production Traffic for 11 Days

 Published March 13, 20269 min read

 For 11 days, roughly 1 in 4 users hitting our platform got a timeout instead of a response.
-CPU was at 18%.
+CPU at 18%.
 Memory at 34%.
 Nginx access logs showed nothing unusual.
-Error rate in our APM: 0.2%, well within normal.
-The requests that were failing never reached our servers at all — they were being silently discarded by a firewall rule I had written myself, three weeks earlier, while setting up a new Droplet.
+APM error rate sat at 0.2%, well inside normal.
+The failing requests never actually reached our servers.
+They were being silently thrown away by a firewall rule I had written myself three weeks earlier, on a Friday afternoon while setting up a new Droplet.
+I remember thinking "this won't take long."

-The symptom reports started on a Wednesday.
-Sporadic — some users would get a timeout, refresh, and it would load fine.
+Symptom reports started on a Wednesday.
+Sporadic.
+Some users would get a timeout, refresh, and it would load fine.
 Support received 14 tickets over two days, all variations of "the site is slow sometimes."
-Not slow enough to trigger our synthetic monitoring (which tested every 5 minutes from a fixed IP).
+Not slow enough to trip our synthetic monitoring, which tested every 5 minutes from a fixed IP.
 Not consistent enough to reproduce on demand.

-The affected users had one thing in common we didn't notice for a week: they were all on mobile carriers.
-Specifically, mobile carriers that use CGNAT (Carrier-Grade NAT) — a technique where thousands of users share a single public IP, using high-numbered ephemeral source ports (typically 32768–60999) to distinguish connections.
+The affected users had one thing in common we didn't notice for a week.
+They were all on mobile carriers.
+Specifically, carriers using CGNAT (Carrier-Grade NAT), where thousands of users share a single public IP and get distinguished by high-numbered ephemeral source ports (typically 32768 to 60999).

 11 days issue in production